hashicorp/terraform/website/source/docs/providers/openstack/r/fw_firewall_v1.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the v1 networking client.
+* `region` - (Optional) The region in which to obtain the v1 networking client.
     A networking client is needed to create a firewall.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
 Changing this creates a new firewall.

 * `policy_id` - (Required) The policy resource id for the firewall.
 Changing